 It’s no big secret that Hollywood loves to make movies about Hollywood.
 There are so many good films about the obsession with fame and celebrity lifestyle, about the cold bureaucracy of the industry because the people behind these productions know exactly what they’re talking about.
-However fantastical they may get, pictures like this are almost always personal projects from the filmmakers that come from the heart and probably deal with some personal experiences, wrapped up into a fictional, over-the-top narrative.
+However fantastical they may get, pictures like this are almost always personal projects that come from the heart and probably deal with some personal experiences, wrapped in a fictional, over-the-top narrative.

-However the movie chooses to deal with fame, these are the films that best represent the intenseness of achieving fame and being famous, and the darkness that come with it and tends to go unspoken.
+However the movie chooses to deal with fame, these films represent the intensity of achieving fame and being famous, and the and the unspoken darkness that comes with it.

 Perhaps the best example in recent years, Starry Eyes is a very pointed and horrific take on the entertainment industry.
 It’s about an actress who will do anything in order to make it—and has to.
 She’s subjected to mental, physical and sexual abuse just for the sake of getting a part.
 It transforms her both mentally and physically into a creature barely recognizable as the person she was at the start of the film.

-Drive director Nicholas Windig-Refn offered up a neon-bathed take on the same kind of subject matter with this year’s The Neon Demon.
-With the main character being a model, this one is very much about the curse of beauty and the things people will do to eliminate the competition.
-It’s saved from feeling like “Starry Eyes with a model” by an amazing cast including Elle Fanning, Christina Hendricks and Keanu Reeves, as well as gorgeous cinematography and an amazing score.
+Drive director Nicholas Windig-Refn offered up a neon-bathed take on the same kind of subject matter with The Neon Demon.
+With the main character being a model, this one is very much about the curse of beauty and the things people will do to eliminate competition.
+It’s saved from feeling like “Starry Eyes with a model” by an amazing cast including Elle Fanning, Christina Hendricks, and Keanu Reeves, as well as gorgeous cinematography and an amazing score.